ideascube/ansiblecube/README.md

 #### With SSH
  - ```ssh ideascube@192.168.1.xxx```
  - Login with SSH : Login : `root`, default password is 1234 for Armbian and pi / raspberry for Raspberry
- - Download the bash script : ```wget https://github.com/ideascube/ansiblecube/raw/oneUpdateFile/oneClickDeploy.sh --no-check-certificate```
+ - Download the bash script : ```wget https://github.com/ideascube/ansiblecube/raw/oneUpdateFile/oneClickDeploy.sh```
  - Modify rights ```chmod +x oneClickDeploy.sh```

 #### On the device directly
  - Plug a keyboard on your device
  - Login : `root`, default password is 1234 for Armbian and pi / raspberry for Raspberry
  - If needed, type this command to change the mapping of your keyboard `loadkeys fr`
- - Download the bash script : ```wget https://github.com/ideascube/ansiblecube/raw/oneUpdateFile/oneClickDeploy.sh --no-check-certificate```
+ - Download the bash script : ```wget https://github.com/ideascube/ansiblecube/raw/oneUpdateFile/oneClickDeploy.sh```
  - Modify rights ```chmod +x oneClickDeploy.sh```

 #### Set the right settings